 Brex for Ecommerce is a high-limit corporate charge card that doesn't require a personal guarantee, credit check or security deposit from the card applicant; instead, card approval is based solely upon your company's monthly sales and bank account deposits.
 For the right business owner, Brex for Ecommerce can provide a substantial line of credit with no fees and no interest as well as a variety of tools and protections, including all the perks of the World Elite Mastercard® program and worldwide acceptance as part of the Mastercard network.

 It shouldn't be overlooked that one of those protections lies in the very fact that your personal guarantee and assets aren't part of the equation with this card; instead, Brex underwrites the card based on your company alone, which means your personal assets aren't on the line even if your business doesn't ultimately succeed.
 In addition, Brex for Ecommerce is a rewards card, though the structure for earning rewards is a bit unique and unlike a traditional rewards card (more on that in the "benefits" section below).
-To get things started, however, there is a traditional-style signup bonus: You earn 30,000 Brex Rewards points at signup, and you'll receive waived card fees for the life of your account – together a value of $300 or more in the first year.
-Those points will be automatically credit to your Brex dashboard after you spend $1,000 on the card.
+To get things started, however, there is a traditional-style signup bonus: You earn 75,000 Brex Rewards points at signup, and you'll receive waived card fees for the life of your account – together a value of $750 or more in the first year.

 Brex for Ecommerce, as we've already mentioned, is a carefully designed charge card (as compared to a credit card, which allows you to carry a balance) that will only work for specific businesses.
 It shouldn't be surprising, then, that the requirements to qualify for the card are quite specific and the bar is high.
 To qualify for Brex for Ecommerce a company must have had $100,000 worth of monthly sales in the past 30 days and an operating history of at least one year online.
 The company must also earn at least 90% of its revenue via internet-based sales.
 Beyond your sales being considered as part of your application process, they will also determine your credit limit.
 Brex for Ecommerce cardholders' credit limits are up to 75% of your monthly sales, with a $5 million maximum limit.
 In other words, credit limits can be sky-high, making it possible for you to take your business to the next level without jumping through the hoops of a traditional loan.